Leopaard Mattu: Overview

 The Leopaard Mattu is based on the same platform as the Leopaard CS10 compact crossover but was aimed to be positioned slightly above as a more premium option with prices ranging from 116,800 to 158,800 yuan.

-The Leopaard Mattu is powered by from BMW's CE16 1.6-liter turbo direct injection engine with a maximum power of 200 hp and a peak torque of 270 Nm, with the engine mated to either a 6-speed manual transmission or a 6-speed dual-clutch transmission.
+The Leopaard Mattu is powered by BMW's CE16 1.6-liter turbo direct injection engine with a maximum power of 200 hp and a peak torque of 270 Nm, with the engine mated to either a 6-speed manual transmission or a 6-speed dual-clutch transmission.
 The Leopaard Mattu features a front MacPherson and the multi-link independent rear suspension.